 Since 2017 Green Frog Systems have worked with the City of Karratha, deploying almost 300 solar street lights with another shipment set for delivery.
 The City has been so impressed with the GFS-200 solar street lights that they have identified Green Frog Systems as their preferred supplier for all solar powered lighting.

-From nearly 300 installed only three (3) solar lights were damaged during Cyclone Damien from flying debris.
+From nearly 300 installed only three (3) solar street lights were damaged during Cyclone Damien from flying debris.